 An Efficient Layout - The Root of Success

 Once the essential properties have been identified, it’s time to determine design features.
 Provided that the outdoor space is an extension of an existing venue, you probably already know who your target audience is and what they expect.
 That means theming and storytelling concepts have also been established.
 If not, please refer to our articles tackling the The Importance Of Narrative And Storytelling In Interior Design and coffee shop design fundamentals.

 Regardless of the location and concept, the success of an outdoor seating area heavily depends on a meticulously composed layout.

-When thinking about an outdoor coffee shop, we need to focus on its specificities.
+When thinking about an outdoor space for a coffee shop, we need to focus on its specificities.
 What activities will take place there?
 Is it a quiet, private zone, or is it going to host live events, music bands, or even dancing?
 Planned activities directly impact the ideal table arrangement, different seating options, and traffic flow, consequently affecting the overall quality of the service.
 For that reason, determining the actual uses of the space is an important first step towards establishing a successful layout.